AdamWhittingham/tableware/README.md

   // Some test or permissions check or something end
 ```
-is fine but it can be a pain to format at work with.
+is fine but it can be a pain to format at work with, especially for larger data sets.

-Tableware lets you trade a bit of parsing for nicer ASCII.
+Tableware lets you trade a bit of parsing for nicer text tables.
 Instead of the above, you could write:

 ```
 table = %q[